Product

 Its cost effectiveness is proven – this is demonstrated by its sales success with hundreds of systems supplied.

 The solution is our manifold Air Pressure Maintenance System, which keeps airbags correctly inflated at all times with no need for crew intervention.
 The system rapidly inflates up to thirty airbags simultaneously, using the ship’s own dried air supply and then maintains the pressure to a pre-set value for the duration of the voyage, ensuring the sustained security of the stow.
-It is also designed to cope with critical events, including air leaks of up to 5 litres/minute.
-Should any bags burst or leak excessively, inline control valves ensure that pressure is accurately maintained in those remaining intact.
+It is also designed to cope with critical events, including air leaks of up to 5 litres/minute, in-line control valves ensure that pressure is accurately maintained.

 QUALITY